Supplier of Carbon Black from Turkey and Dubai-UAE

 carbon black Packing

-• Multi-layered Paper Valve Bags: These are the most common type of packaging for acetylene black .
-They come in various sizes and are designed to be strong and resistant to tearing.
-The valve allows for controlled filling and discharge of the acetylene black.
+• Multi-layered Paper Valve Bags: These are some of the more conventional forms of packaging for acetylene black.
+They range in size and were built to be rigid and resistant to tearing.
+The valve on top of the container allows for controlled filling and release of the acetylene black.

 • Bulk Bags: For larger quantities, bulk bags or flexible intermediate bulk containers (FIBCs) can be used.
 These are large woven polypropylene bags with a discharge spout.